 can present the mode in a more human

-readable way).glob()
+readable way).Globs

-plugin reports which glob expression matched
+the plugin reports which glob expression matched this

-Velociraptor supports direct access to many different data sources
+Velociraptor supports direct access to many different data sources with such hierarchical trees via accessors (Accessors are essentially filesystem access drivers).

-essentially filesystem access drivers).
-Some common accessors are
+Some common accessors are:

 When no accessor is specified, Velociraptor uses an automatic accessor (called auto): On Windows, the auto accessor uses the file accessor to attempt to read the file using the OS APIs, but if the file is locked (or it received permission denied errors), Velociraptor automatically falls back to the ntfs accessor in order to read the file from raw disk clusters.
 This allows Velociraptor to transparently bypass any OS level restrictions on reading files (such as filesystem permissions or some filter drivers that block access to files based on other rules - sometimes found in local security software).